coDesign/updated-core/README.md

 + Firefox
 + Safari

-This is not to say that the Chorale site cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring everything works great on just those.
+This is not to say that the coDesign site cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring everything works great on just those.

 ## Development